 We invest significant resources to develop the talent needed to remain at the forefront of innovation and make us an employer of choice.
 Employees throughout our organization have access to tailored training and learning programs that include programs for distinct audiences.
-Our annual engagement survey provides a platform for employees to provide anonymous feedback directly to their managers and our executives.
-Based on results from our 2021 engagement survey, the overall engagement of employees is greater than the technology industry average.
+Our annual engagement survey and supplemental quarterly pulse surveys provide a platform for employees to share anonymous feedback directly with their managers and our executives.